andreasvc/disco-dop/docs/params.rst

     :None: leave punctuation as is.
     :'move': move punctuation to appropriate constituents using heuristics.
+    :'moveall': same as 'move', but moves all preterminals under root, instead of only recognized punctuation.
     :'remove': eliminate punctuation.
     :'root': attach punctuation directly to root (as in original Negra/Tiger treebanks).